What is neck pain?

 - Burning or tingling

-Sometimes other symptoms occur along with neck pain such as weakness in your arm or hand, or headaches.
+Sometimes other symptoms occur along with neck pain, such as headaches or weakness in your arm or hand.
 Pain can also spread to your back.

 How is neck pain diagnosed?